September 24, 2024

 A stakeholder map is a visual project management tool that is designed to help project managers understand each stakeholder’s influence, level of interest, and need for updates.
 When used correctly, it highlights how each stakeholder is involved.

-The above matrix can be used by innovators and project teams to map the stakeholders they have identified during the innovation process.
+The Stakeholder Map: The above matrix can be used by innovators and project teams to map the stakeholders they have identified during the innovation process.
 Take some minutes to brainstorm measures to manage and monitor the different stakeholder groups and ask questions like:

 Given that roughly 49% of innovations are targeted at external stakeholders, knowing where each stakeholder stands at any stage is vital.
 Using the stakeholder map, innovators can do this by plotting each individual stakeholder on the map.

-How to Engage Stakeholders in the Innovation Process
+How to engage stakeholders in the innovation process

 Involving stakeholders in the innovation process is key to harness different opinions and insights, that can ultimately lead to better outcomes and improved business results.
 Understanding how to maintain stakeholder engagement throughout the innovation process is crucial for leveraging these relationships to benefit your organization.